Fuechs/Fux/README.md

 The beautiful alternative for C++
 - with better errors
 - where `*something` finally has nothing to do with pointers
-- and without any debugging horror
+- and without strict syntax

 ```cpp
 get *core;